lexingxie/cmLab/content/post/phases.md

 ---
-title: "The Lifecycle of a YouTube Video and Popularity Phases"
+title: "The Lifecycle of a YouTube Video is Described in Popularity Phases"
-description: "we found that "
+description: "We found that more than 80% videos online go through more than one rising or falling phases of daily attention over time.
+This can be used to describe how viral videos become popular, and help predict how many views will be gained in the future."
 date: "2015-06-01"
 draft: true
 categories: